tweedegolf/rust-training/book/src/instructions.md

 You can view variable values by hovering over them while execution is paused, or by expanding the 'Local' view under 'Variables' in the left panel during a debug session.

 # Instructions for FFI module
-*This part is relevant only if you're partaking in one of the modules on Rust FFI.*
+*This section is relevant only if you're taking part in one of the modules on Rust FFI.*

 For doing FFI we will need to compile some C code and for that we need a C compiler installed.
 We've chosen to use `clang` in our excercises.